-You can use the extra 8-1/4” slab to hold up the large slab while you work on it.
-Having someone help is nice but even if you do, having the right amount of height on the end can only he done with another board.
+You can use the extra 8-1/4 inch slab to support the large slab while you work on it.
+The correct height on the end can be achieved with a second board.

 Step 10: Finish Primary Horizontal Supports

 Using the non-pocket-hole side of the third 29-3/4” slab, measure and mark 7-1/2” in from the right side.
-Glue the second 8-1/4” slab onto the far side of the line and screw them in.
+Glue the second 8-1/4 inch slab onto the far side of the line and screw them in.
 Attach the slides as done before.

 Step 11: Attach More Slides

-On the long right side slab, attach the drawer slide using the 3/4 board technique at the 8 3/4″ line.
-You want that 3/4″ like everywhere a drawer is going to be.
-Without it, you end up with protruding drawers.
+On the long right side slab, attach the drawer slides using the 3/4 board technique at the 8 3/4″ line.
+You want that 3/4 inch like everywhere a drawer is going to be.
+Without it, you end up with protruding drawer slides.

-While you’re at this, you can drill three pocket holes onto each interior end (top and bottom) of your two side panels.
-Make sure they are on the interior or else everything else will be off and you will have more to clean up.
+Drill three pocket holes onto each interior or end (top and bottom) of your two side panels.
+Make sure they are on the interior or the drawer boxes will be off and you will have more to clean up.

 Step 12: Attach The Slabs

-Now it’s time to attach the top and bottom slabs to the sides.
-So get your strong wood glue and add glue to the bottom of the side slab.
-Then let it set for a minute clamped and add the pocket screws.
+Attach the top and bottom slabs to the sides.
+Use wood glue and it to the bottom of the plywood panel side slab.
+Let it sit while clamped and add the pocket screws.

-Do the same for the other side.
+Repeat the same process for the other side.
 If you can get help to hold these up while you glue and screw then please do so.
 Make sure the corners are square before you attach the top slab to the top of the dresser.

 Step 13: Secure Horizontal Support

 Slide your horizontal support boards into the frame ensuring everything is facing the right way.
-Now you can secure the pocket screws!
-This is exciting because the dresser really starts to come into focus.
+Now you can secure the pocket screws.
+Your dresser drawers are now coming into focus.

 Use a screwdriver to secure and of the pocket screws that the drill cannot reach.
 This is time-consuming, but make sure that you screw them in good and straight.
 You can clamp them down to make sure that they are tight.